lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 > I prefer to use `if (value == null)` instead of `if (value)`, because it's
 > more secure.

-## Advanced Working With Functions
+## Advanced Working with Functions

 ### Constructor Functions